Top 10 Photography Tips (Helping You Take Amazing Pictures Today!)

 Top 10 Photography Tips – Conclusions

-My top 10 photography tips will have you well on the way to taking better photos on your travels.
-It’s worth reiterating number 6 again.
-When I was looking down at my new camera one time trying to work out the settings a Red Kite, a bird of prey sailed over me only 20ft above me!
+My top 10 photography tips and photographic techniques will have you well on the way to taking better photos on your travels.
+As an illustration about number 6, I should follow my own advice.
+When I was looking down at my new camera one time trying to work out the settings a Red Kite, a bird of prey, sailed over me only 20ft above me!
 To clarify, had I taken my own advice, I would have been ready to get that perfect shot!